llnl/Skywing/examples/admm/README.md

 @defgroup admm ADMM
 # ADMM for solving a linear least squares optimization problem

+**NOTE**: There is another example using ADMM leveraging the standardized `LinearSystemDriver` functionality for running iterative methods for linear systems, located in `examples/math_interface_examples/admm`.
+It demonstrates using ADMM as a synchronous or asynchronous method, as well as different data layout schemes for the linear system.

 ## Overview
 This example demonstrates using the decentralized Alternating Direction Method of Multipliers (ADMM) implemented in the Skywing framework for solving a linear least squares optimization problem.